Neta4302/flutter_Pr0f1le/README.md

 ```
 flutter pub get
 ```
-The second is commanded for more Flutter packages.
+Then, the second is commanded for more Flutter packages.

 Enjoy!